EveryOneIsGross/ragTAG/README.md

 ## Workflow:

 "As a user, you start by setting up the number of AI agents and their names for the discussion.
 The app then creates these agents, each with its own unique ideology and memory.
 You can then enter a discussion prompt, and each agent will respond in turn, considering their unique perspective and past discussions.
 You can continue the discussion with new prompts, or end it at any time.
 The agents' memories are saved after each discussion, allowing them to remember past discussions in future sessions.
 This way, you can have ongoing, evolving discussions with your AI agents, exploring different perspectives on any topic you choose."
+Note: The markdown format doesn't support image display directly.
+I've left the link to the image, and if you're using this Markdown in a platform that supports image embedding, you can add the image using the provided link.

 #Previous Example Output
 >